moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 Serial Container
 ^^^^^^^^^^^^^^^^
-| Serial containers organizes stages linearly and only consider end-to-end solutions as results.
+| Serial containers organize stages linearly and only consider end-to-end solutions as results.
 | A MTC Task by default is stored as a serial container.

 Parallel Container